Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 \subsection{An Example Classification Plan}

-In this final section we propose just one possible scheme that could be employed by TiDES for live classification of transients.
-The pipeline is illustrated by Fig. \ref{pipeline} and assumes redshift information is provided for all classifications.
+In this section we propose just one possible scheme that could be employed by TiDES for live classification of transients.
+The pipeline is illustrated in Fig. \ref{pipeline} and assumes redshift information is provided for all classifications.
 The pipeline consists of two separate classifications of the sample of transients.
-First, the full sample is classified by the combined \dash{}-\ngsf{} classifier recommended in Section \ref{suc rates}.
-This produces very pure samples of SNe Ia and SNe II although, particularly for the latter, with less good efficiency.
+First, the full sample is classified by the combined \dash{}-\ngsf{} classifier recommended in Section \ref{multiple}.
+This produces very pure samples of SNe Ia and SNe II although, particularly for the latter, the completeness is low.
 The SNe Ia sample produced by this first classification step has 99.9\% purity and should be appropriate for use in cosmology.

-From the sample of spectra not classified by the combined classifier, we now take only those with a transient magnitude brighter than 21.8 mags as discussed in Section \ref{Smag cuts}.
-These bright objects are then refit with just \ngsf{}.
+From the sample of spectra not classified by the combined classifier, we now take only those with a transient magnitude brighter than 21.8 mag as discussed in Section \ref{Smag cuts}.
+These bright objects are then reclassified with just \ngsf{}.
 This produces reasonably pure and complete samples of SNe Ibc and SLSNe.
-It also classifies a few additional SNe Ia and SNe II which can be combined with the existing samples to increase their efficiencies at the cost of their purities.
+It also classifies a few additional SNe Ia and SNe II which can be combined with the existing samples to increase their completeness at the cost of their purities.
 The only class with poor results is the non-SN transients.
-Here we only classify 8.1\% correctly and over 95\% of the resulting sample is contamination from other classes.
+Here we only classify 4\% correctly and over 95\% of the resulting sample is contamination from other classes.
 This is an issue with \ngsf{}'s template bank and the absence of such spectra from \dash{}'s training set.
-When considered in full, the classification pipeline leaves almost exactly a quarter of transients unclassified.
+When considered in full, the classification pipeline leaves just over a quarter of transients unclassified.

 This is a reasonably successful classification.
-It far outperforms any individual spectroscopic classifier that we have tested in this report.
-This classification scheme obtains a very pure SNe Ia sample for cosmology in addition to producing classification efficiencies and purities in non-SN Ia classes that are suitable for live transient classification.
+It outperforms any individual spectroscopic classifier that we have tested in this work in regards to purity.
+This classification scheme obtains a very pure SNe Ia sample for cosmology in addition to producing classification completeness and purities in non-SN Ia classes that are suitable for live transient classification.
+See Fig. \ref{pipeline} for the completeness and purity of each class after each step of the classification pipeline.